khaledabdelaziz1330-dot/n8n-automation-portfolio/README.md

 Typical patterns:

-- Centralising all WhatsApp / Instagram inquiries into Google Sheets (as a simple CRM).
+- Centralising all WhatsApp / messanger / Instagram  / telegram inquiries into Google Sheets (as a simple CRM).
-- Automatic status tracking: **New → In progress → Done → Paid**.
+- Select an available time on Google Calendar to book the appointment.
 - Reminder and follow-up flows so no lead, job, or payment is forgotten.

 ---